dtonhofer/prolog_notes/swipl_notes/about_concept_of_variable/README.md

 A variable name appearing in a clause or goal designates (or "denotes") a _cell_ in a "global term store" at runtime.
 The term store is _global_ as the currently clause may access any cell therein as long as the activation (stack frame) contains a reference to said cell.
 Cells form directed graphs that are a concrete representation of terms.

+The special variable name `_` is the "anonymous variable name".
+Wherever it appears, it designates a distinct cell.

 Consider the clause: